 When paired with overdrive type effects, lowering the volume knob can be used to clean up the tone.
 This is a great way to adjust gain levels without having to tweak your pedal.

 This pseudo clean tone also sounds fuller and retains some of the grit of the overdrive effect.
 Experienced musicians can also use this knob for advanced techniques like volume swells, fades, and kill switch.

-Jeff Beck is a master when it comes to the musical use of the volume knob.
+Jeff Beck is a master when it comes to the musical use of volume and tone controls.
 He uses volume swells creatively for adjusting gain levels and emphasizing phrases.

 This is how he gets his violin-like tone and dynamics.
 And he does all this while playing complex chords and melodic lines.
 He often uses his pinky finger to make adjustments while playing with his fingers.
 This is probably one of the reasons why he no longer uses a guitar pick.